 Energy Efficiency in Appliances

-Smarter energy choices can be seen in our day-to-day appliances at home as well.
-The advent of energy-efficient appliances, which use less power for the same functionality, has significantly reduced energy consumption in homes.
+Smarter energy choices can be seen in our day-to-day home appliances as well.
+The advent of energy-efficient appliances, which use less power for the same functionality, has significantly reduced home energy consumption.
 ENERGY STAR products, for example, are often 20-30% more efficient than conventional models.

 Embrace of Smart Technology

-We’re also embracing the use of innovative technology to manage our energy consumption better.
-With smart thermostats, we can control the temperature of our homes remotely.
-Smart power strips can eliminate the phantom power that many appliances consume even when not in use, leading to considerable savings over time.
+We’re also embracing innovative technology to better manage our energy consumption.
+With smart thermostats, we can remotely control the temperature in our homes.
+Smart power strips can eliminate phantom power consumption by many appliances even when not in use, leading to considerable savings over time.

 Conscious Travelling